Year 7 & 8

 These skills will be the best preparation for students who want to go on to study Computer Science at A Level and beyond.
 The qualification will also provide a good grounding for other subjects that require computational thinking and analysis skills.

-Here, students will look deeply into computational thinking, including algorithms, programming techniques, computational logic, translators and facilities of languages and data representation.
+In Computational Thinking, Algorithms and Programming, students will look deeply into computational thinking, including algorithms, programming fundamentals, Boolean logic, programming languages and IDEs.

 Computer Science is a practical subject where students can apply the academic principles learned in the classroom to real-world systems.